Philippine President Duterte tilts toward China

 While referring to Duterte’s gutter language and the controversy over his anti-drug war, Ramos described as “discombobulating” the Philippine president’s “off-and-on” approach to the United States, particularly his ending of joint exercises.
 “What gives?
-Are we throwing away decades of military partnership, tactical proficiency, compatible weaponry, predictable logistics, and soldier-to-solder camaraderie just like that,” he wrote.
+Are we throwing away decades of military partnership, tactical proficiency, compatible weaponry, predictable logistics, and soldier-to-soldier camaraderie just like that,” he wrote.

 These remarks by Ramos, who has been generally supportive of closer economic relations with China, are highly significant.
 The former Philippine Armed Forces chief is saying that Duterte endangers the alliance with the United States at his own peril.
 The implicit threat is: what has been given to Duterte, can also be taken away.